gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 ----

-Advanced: Using for loops with lists
+Advanced: Using for-loops with lists
 --------------------------------------

 | What does this code do?